-As soon as you start to pee more than usual you may ask yourself: why do I pee so much?
+As soon as you start to pee more than usual you may ask yourself: what causes you to urinate a lot? why do I pee so much?
 Could it be something that’s part of my lifestyle like food or drink?
 Or is it due to a medical condition I may have?
 This can be stressful for anyone and it takes more time out of your day when you could be spending it with your family, kids, friends, or just enjoying life without having to take frequent bathroom breaks to pee.
-This frequent urination can also be related to overactive bladder or urinary incontinence.
+This frequent urination (urinary urge incontinence) can also be related to overactive bladder or urinary incontinence.
 Neither of which is life-threatening and if this frequent urination affects your daily activity, then seeing a doctor may help.

 Lifestyle Choices That Can Cause you to Pee A Lot

 - Anxiety.
 “Your body goes into fight-or-flight mode.
 This tense, adrenaline-filled response may stimulate the need to relieve yourself.
 The fight-or-flight response may also increase the kidneys’ production of urine, according to Dr. Tom Chi“

 - Drinking Too Much Water.
 Other than from beverages, you can get water from the foods you eat.
 It may take time in finding the right balance in drinking water in which your urine clear or light yellow but without drinking so much you pee frequently.
 Try sipping on your beverages and not chugging them.